Connor-Miller/loot/CONTEXT.md

 direct and local — `loot dock merge <name>` applies one dock's tip onto another's working change in-process, reusing the `apply`/converge path with no relay hop, because docks share one object store.
-The relay remains the path for *remote* agents only. *(Promoted by ADR 0034 from convention to **owner**, build pending: the harbor — physically the primary directory, lane #0 — is the sole serialized integrator to git-main and the single writer of the entire `git-mirror/` directory.
-Lanes never touch it; review/land become in-process requests through the harbor seam.
-Mechanism — daemon vs on-demand lock — is #229's decision.)* _Avoid_: main, master, trunk.
+The relay remains the path for *remote* agents only. *(Promoted by ADR 0034 from convention to **owner**, and **shipped** by #229/ADR 0036 as an **on-demand lock** — not a daemon: a land takes a brief shared-store lock (`.loot/git-mirror/harbor.lock`) across the git-main projection + push, so N lanes' lands serialize into a linear main rather than racing.
+A land that would not move main refuses (closes #195); a change conflicting with newly-landed main bounces back to its agent to reconcile, never blocking the queue.)* _Avoid_: main, master, trunk.

 **Verdict** *(CA3 shipped, 2026-07-07)* — the machine-readable form of a reconciliation outcome.
 The [[Convergence classifier]] already computes a